All articles

 Can I reuse animations across different screens in my FlutterFlow app?

+Yes, you can create reusable animation templates in FlutterFlow by saving custom widgets with animations.
+These can then be used across multiple screens in your app for consistent effects.
 If you're new to FlutterFlow and want to start with the basics before diving into animations, our FlutterFlow Fundamentals course is a great place to begin.
 It covers essential concepts like layouts, components, and data integration, providing a solid foundation for your app development journey.